AllyPal/Rog-Ally-Custom-Resolutions/README.md

 - 960x540

 # Directions
-* Download your preferred set of resolutions above
+* Download your preferred set of resolutions
 * Run the registry file
 * Reboot